jmswaney/blog/03_python_CLI_example/README.md

 )
 ```

-Some things to note about this massive `setup` function call:
+Some things to note about this `setup` function call:

 - The `find_packages` function will auto-discover our package
 - The `install_requires` argument specifies *minimum* dependencies to run
 - The `entry_points` argument allows us to name our CLI `starfox` and bind it to a function called `main` within the `starfox/main.py` module (which we still need to write)

-Next, make a folder called "*starfox/*" next to our `setup.py` file.
-This folder will hold all of the source code for our new package, including the CLI.
+Make a folder called "*starfox/*" next to our `setup.py` file.
+This folder will hold all of the source code for our new package.
 Inside the starfox folder, create an empty file called `__init__.py`.
-The existence of this file and will cause Python to consider our starfox folder as a package.
+The existence of this file will cause Python to consider our starfox folder as a package.

 > This may seem dubious with our simple example, but an `__init__.py` file allows us to namespace our package modules and execute common initialization code when imported.